Chart Color Schemes

 Luddenham's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Luddenham's health outcomes show exceptional results with very low prevalence of common conditions across all ages.
+Luddenham's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.

-Approximately 59% of its total population (1,257 people) have private health cover.
+The private health cover rate is approximately 59% of the total population, which consists of 1,235 people.
 The most prevalent medical conditions are arthritis and asthma, affecting 6.8 and 5.7% of residents respectively.
 A significant majority, 75.0%, report being completely free from medical ailments, compared to 0% in Greater Sydney.
-As of the latest data (2019), Luddenham has 12.2% seniors aged 65 and over (258 people).
-Notably, health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+As of a recent study, 12.1% of Luddenham's population is aged 65 and over, comprising 252 people.
+Notably, health outcomes among seniors in the area are particularly strong, outperforming those of the general population in various health metrics.

 Frequently Asked Questions - Health